denizzzka/dfruntime/README.md

 # Build for Linux

-The first step is to make sure that nothing is broken and everything works under usual Linux.
+First step is to make sure that nothing is broken and everything works under usual Linux.
 For now it is impossible to build whole ldc2 + druntime + Phobos from this repo due to Phobos is unready.
 Thus, we able to build only runtime part: